-Auckland Transport's Community Transport team is working closely with 5 schools to improve road safety in their local streets through our AT Safe School Streets pilot programme.
+Auckland Transport's Community Transport team is working closely with a number of schools to improve road safety in their surrounding streets through our Safe School Streets pilot programme.

 - Find out the project benefits.